Legalization of non-medical cannabis in the United States: Potential medical benefits of marijuana

 Marijuana (cannabis) is an herb drug, which contains a very active component delta-9-tetrahydrocannabinol (THC).
 For thousands of years, it was used for medical purposes in many different parts of the world.
-Recent studies also agreed that THC had great potential benefits for medical purposes.
+Preliminary evidence has indicated that THC might have several beneficial medical uses.
 A number of patients who have HIV, multiple sclerosis (MS), neuropathic chronic pain, and cancer were under medical marijuana treatment.
 The treatments could either be smoke on cannabis or oral preparations, which were synthetic THC and synthetic equivalent.

 According to Medical Uses of Marijuana (Cannabis sativa), patients with HIV reported that the drug reduced mixed neuropathic pain more significantly in comparison to other placebo drugs.
 They addressed that there was a minimum of 30% pain reduction when they were under smoked medical marijuana treatment.
 Furthermore, under the same type of treatment, most of the patients with multiple sclerosis showed dramatic improvements in their symptoms.
 After the treatment, their handwriting was much clearer and head tremor pain was less than the samples taken before the treatment.
 In addition, many patients that associated with chronic pain, multiple sclerosis were also under marijuana oral preparation treatment.
 Patients treated with dronabinol, a synthetic THC, reported that there was a 50% pain reduction compared to 30% that was experienced when given the placebo.
 Furthermore, cancer treatment involving chemotherapy also agreed that dronabinol had significant benefits on delaying nausea and vomiting for patients.

 However, medical marijuana treatments are not for everyone and it may cause adverse side effects for others.
 Overall, the potential long-term side effects of medical marijuana are not yet fully classified.
 As a result, further studies must carry out to fully understand the benefits as well as adverse psychiatric and medical side effects of the drug.

 The medical use of marijuana for pain relief could be safer than traditional opioids used for pain relief as marijuana cannot be overdosed on and is less addictive.
 Marijuana could also replace the use of common non-steroidal anti-inflammatory drugs (NSAIDs) such as Advil or Aleve that have been known to cause kidney or ulcer problems.
 The medical use of marijuana similarly can be used to curb stress-induced cravings, anxiety and lack of impulse control that cause people to relapse in people with drug and alcohol addiction.
 In Colorado and Oregon, the most common use for marijuana is pain, spasticity associated with multiple sclerosis, nausea, posttraumatic stress disorder, cancer, epilepsy, cachexia, glaucoma, HIV/AIDS, and degenerative neurological conditions.